declension/squeeze-alexa/HOWTO.md

 ### Create certificate(s)
 You can skip this step if you already have one, of course, so long as it's the same address used for `MY_HOSTNAME` above.
+This should be working on your _local_ network as well, i.e. make sure your server knows that it's the address at `MY_HOSTNAME`.

 It's worth reading up on OpenSSL, it's crazily powerful.
 If that's a bit TL;DR then here is a fairly secure setup, inspired largely by [this openssl SO post](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl)